harsh199910/Heart_disease_prediction_artificial_neural_network-/README.md

 MODEL IS ABLE TO GO FOR 86% ACCURACY

 system is under upgradation
-please free to add your Skill
+Please free to add your Skill